ringhio79/happyfit_ecommerce/README.md

 ### Potential expansion
 The web app is complete as per the required featurs however there is room for expansion if desired.
 As the company grows it may wish to allow intructors to have access to manage their events.

-- Instructors app - Instructors would have privilidged access to be able to create their own events and review tickets sold, participants etc.
+- Instructors app - Instructors would have privilidged access to be able to create their own events, review tickets sold, participants etc.

 ## Technologies Used

-## Built with

 ### Frameworks
 - [Django Web Framework](https://www.djangoproject.com/)